A DECam Search for Explosive Optical Transients Associated with IceCube Neutrinos: Sensitivity Analysis Using Simulations

 In the process of training, we used stratified 5-fold cross validation to limit overfitting.
+This procedure trains on 4/5 of the training data, tests on the remaining 1/5, and then repeats the process so that each fifth of the training data is used once for testing; the purpose is to introduce small variations in the training set so that the classifier does not effectively memorize the training set.
 The classifier operates at 83.7\% purity, 68.1\% completeness and with a 7.3\% false positive rate on the training set and at 81.8\% purity, 66.7\% completeness, and with a 8.1\% false positive rate on the testing set.
 The similarity of the performance of the classifier on familiar and unseen data is a good indicator that the classification is not suffering from overfitting and will be able to generalize to other datasets.
-A Receiver Operating Characteristic curve for our classifier is displayed in the right panel of Figure \ref{fig:selection_criteria} and shows the classifier operating with a $0.88 \pm 0.02$ area under curve (AUC).
+A Receiver Operating Characteristic curve for our classifier is displayed in the right panel of Figure \ref{fig:selection_criteria} and shows the classifier operating with a mean area under curve (AUC) of $0.88$.
+The standard deviation of the AUC over the five folds of the training data is 0.02, indicating classifications are relatively insensitive to the representation of exact members of the training set.
 After this final cut, we expect $0.74 \pm 0.07$ SNe in the DECam FoV for IC170922A and observe 1 object, and for IC171106A we expect $0.32 \pm 0.06$ SNe and observe 1 object.
 These two remaining objects are our candidates from these first two follow-up efforts.